| Name | UP Sibley Parkway Bridge Chicago & North Western Railway Bridge #421 |

 In 1881, the StP&SC would be sold to the Chicago, St. Paul, Minneapolis & Omaha Railway (Omaha Road).
 The Omaha Road would come under control of the Chicago & North Western Railway (C&NW) the next year.
 The C&NW had developed a large network of railroad lines in the Midwest, with the Omaha Road serving as the northern extent of the company.
 This route became the main line of the Western District of the Omaha Road.
 Several improvements were made to the line in the late 19th and early 20th Centuries.
 Between 1898 and 1906, several sections of the line were realigned between Blakeley, Minnesota and Mankato.
 In 1957, the C&NW leased the Omaha Road, and the C&NW purchased the company in 1972.
 The C&NW was purchased by Union Pacific Railroad (UP) in 1995.
 UP still operates the St. Paul to St. James segment as the Mankato Subdivision and the St. James to Sioux City segment as the Worthington Subdivision.
 The line remains a mainline for UP, connecting St. Paul to Sioux City and providing UP with a mainline into the Twin Cities.

 Located near US Highway 169 in Mankato, this deck girder and steel stringer bridge carries the former Chicago & North Western Railway/Chicago, St. Paul, Minneapolis & Omaha Railway over Sibley Parkway.
 Little is known about the history of this bridge.
 In 1896, the Omaha Road realigned their line through Mankato, and constructed a deck girder and timber pile trestle bridge at this location.
 The C&NW added a similar span to the north side of the bridge at that time.
-It appears that the bridge was modified in approximately 1930, by replacing the main span of the north track with a steel stringer, and strengthening the main span of the south track with additional girder lines, giving the bridge its current configuration.
+In 1926, the Omaha Road added two additional girders to the south track span, which were fabricated in approximately 1895 and reused from an unknown location.
+It appears that the bridge was modified in approximately 1930, by replacing the main span of the north track with a steel stringer, giving the bridge its current configuration.

 Currently, the south track of the bridge consists of a 36-foot deck plate girder span, approached by timber pile trestle spans and supported by timber pile substructures.
 The north track of the bridge consists of a 36-foot steel stringer span, with the same approaches and substructures.
-Two different contractors fabricated the steel spans for the superstructure.
-The south track girder span uses six girder lines, and appears to have been strengthened long ago.
+The south track girder span uses six shallow girder lines.
 Railroads often reused steel spans, as it was an inexpensive way to repair other steel spans which had become too light for traffic.
-No information is known about the additional girders, although it is likely that they were fabricated in c.
-1895 and originally used at an unknown location.
+Several 36-foot spans were filled or replaced along this line in the mid-1920s, possibly providing a clue of where the additional girders came from.
+Lassig Bridge & Iron Works fabricated the original south track superstructure, while unknown contractors constructed the north track superstructure and additional south track girders.
 Since the last reconstruction, the bridge has seen few changes.
 The east pier of the south track was replaced by a steel bent in the 2020s.
 Bridges such as this were commonly used by railroads, as they were easy to construct and economical.
 Overall, the bridge appears to be in fair to poor condition, with significant deterioration throughout the timber components of the bridge.
 It is likely that this bridge will be replaced in the coming years.
 The author has ranked the bridge as being locally significant, due to the common design and unknown history.

 Citations